wp-plugins/w4-post-list/readme.txt

 3. Preview 2

 == Changelog ==
+= 1.9.9.4 =
+* New: Implemented Date Query.
+Now you can filter posts by year, month and date

 = 1.9.9.3 =
 * New: class attribute for [post_thumbnail], [post_image] & [attachment_thumbnail] shortcodes
 * New: use [post_thumbnail] & [attachment_thumbnail] shortcode as a fallback for the [post_image] shortcode, use [post_image use_fallbacks=1] to activate
 = 1.9.9.2 =
 * Fixed: Admin error.
 = 1.9.9 =